affinitydb/doc/getting started.md

-The server exposes a javascript online console at the root (e.g. `http://localhost:4560/`), which allows to navigate the contents of the store and modify data (same as what you find [online](http://Affinity.cloudfoundry.com)).
+The server exposes a javascript online console at the root (e.g. `http://localhost:4560/`), which allows to navigate the contents of the store and modify data (same as what you find [online](http://affinity.cloudfoundry.com)).
 Just open that URL in a browser.
-The console can also facilitate learning pathSQL.
+The console can also help learning pathSQL.

 ##Quick pathSQL Guide
 Please find a quick guide [here](./pathSQL primer.md).